 Domain names act as easy-to-remember addresses for websites.
-They’re a unique identifier that make it simple to find a site.
+They’re a unique identifier that makes it simple to find a site.
 They're kind of similar to how you'd type a home address into a sat nav – instead you type a domain like fasthosts.co.uk into the web browser's address bar.

 On a more complex level, a domain name maps a website to a specific IP address.
 It uses DNS software as a rudimentary translator, allowing you to type in the website URL while being taken to the associated IP address.

 So long as you have a simple domain name that represents your brand, your customers will have no trouble finding you.
 And you'll have a website address personalised to your business.
-You can get more in-depth info about domains by giving our 'What's in a domain name' article a read.

 Why domain names are important

 There are many reasons why domain names are important.
 Besides being a key way for customers to recognise and find your brand, a good domain name helps establish credibility for your business.
 It makes your business more accessible and builds brand recognition with a personalised address to use with your web hosting.

 Another reason why domain names are important is to help people avoid fraudulent content.
 Typosquatters in particular are notorious for using misspelt domain names to catch customers off guard and potentially poach their personal information.